Tempe, AZ Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Tempe.
-A Zillow study found that homes with solar panels sell for 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home value in Tempe.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Tempe home, that can translate to a meaningful boost in resale value.